ZeroBone/PresMonDec/README.md

 # Benchmark

-Both monadic decomposability checking methods can be tested on a big dataset of formulas (located in the `benchmark` directory) by running
+Both monadic decomposability checking methods can be tested on a big dataset of formulas by running
 ```
 python benchmark.py
     [ITERATION_LIMIT]